The Trinity BeastKiro Command Center (KCC)

 The steering file ensures Kiro always has the admin key, resource names, and operational procedures loaded in context — even after a session restart or context compaction.

-3. Architecture — Two Components
+3. Architecture — Three Components

 .kiro/steering/